awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 Required: Yes

 action
-The name of the action the step is to execute\. [aws:runCommand](#automation-action-runcommand) is an example of an action you can specify here\.
+The name of the action the step is to run\. [aws:runCommand](#automation-action-runcommand) is an example of an action you can specify here\.
 This document provides detailed information about all available actions\.
 Type: String
 Required: Yes